switch2osm/switch2osm/serving-tiles/using-a-docker-container.md

 permalink: /serving-tiles/using-a-docker-container/
 ---

-If you just want to try things out or you're using an OS other than Ubuntu, and you're using Docker for containerisation, you can try [this](https://github.com/Overv/openstreetmap-tile-server/blob/master/README.md) (thanks to all the contributors there).
-It's based on the instructions [here](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-18-04-lts/), but is a pre-built container you can install.
+If you just want to try things out or you're using an OS other than Ubuntu, and you're using Docker for containerisation, you can try [this](https://github.com/Overv/openstreetmap-tile-server) (thanks to all the contributors there).
+It's based on the instructions [here](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts/), but is a pre-built container you can install.

 # Docker

-If you don't already have Docker installed, there are lots of "how-tos" around - see for example [here](https://www.openstreetmap.org/user/SomeoneElse/diary/45070) and the links from there.
+If you don't already have Docker installed, there are lots of "how-tos" around - see for example [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10).

+You'll need around 30GB of disk space for even a small data extract, because the worldwide boundary data that is added to the database is quite large.

-# OpenStreetmap Data
+# OpenStreetMap Data

 In this example run-through I’ll download data for Zambia and import it, but any OSM .pbf file should work.
 For testing, try a small .pbf first.
 When logged in as the non-root user that you run Docker from, download the data for Zambia: